 My maternal grandfather John Doull was a well known sheep and cattle farmer in Caithness, Scotland's barren northernmost mainland county .
 My father practiced anesthesia in Edinburgh, but from around the age of ten, I spent every summer on the farm up north with the Shorthorn cattle and North Country Cheviot sheep, which soon determined how I would spend my life.
 My mother's brother Alasdair was a CSM in the Seaforth Highlanders and sadly died in Holland late in WWII aged 29.
-His widow Bunty was the longtime lady of the farmhouse and my second mother.
-She cared for Grandpa till he died at 94.
+His widow Bunty a wonderful lady, took care of the old man and much of the farm business until he died aged 94.

 on left with his six sons, headed for the Thurso Ram Sale where he was Champion ram and they posted high flock sale average.
 He had been champion there as a yearling.

 Fuzzy old photo - my equipment in those days was not exactly state of the art.

 Great breeding ram in Scotland in the 1950s

 Sire and grandsire of the Westcaith ewes we imported from Canada pictured below.

 Reserve to Noss Champion, Caithness County Show 1955